Buying a Welding Mask

 We have a couple of great air fed welding mask options:

 -The Adflo 9100xxi FX air fed welding respirator covers all bases with it's large true-view lens, FX grinding headtop, super comfy headband & long life PAPR blower unit.
+The Adflo PAPR unit is designed to provide welders with a constant air flow rate of 170 litres per minute regardless of the battery's charge or the particle loading of the filter.
 It's difficult to argue with it's lightweight lithium-ion battery, fast switching between welding & grinding & instant on mode.
 It has all the pedigree a blue chip manufacturer such as 3M has to offer and has the high NPF(nominal protection factor) of 500.
 It is also classified as TH3.

 -A suitable alternative is the Foster Industrial Prem-Air welding respirator.
 The Prem-Air PAPR blower unit boasts smartsensor technology, offering constant airflow regardless of filter condition and a user interface which displays battery capacity, air flow level, filter status & temprature.
 This links to the Foster Grind-Plus headtop which incorporates True-view lens technology.
 This helmet carries a TH2 approval.

 TH2 rated respirator systems have a nominal protection factor of 50, meaning that when the respirator is used correctly, the wearer exposure should be reduced by 1/50th.
 With a TH3 rated respirator the nominal protection factor is 500, reducing the exposure to 1/500th.

 2/.
 Auto darkening masks